icopy-site/awesome/docs/awesome/awesome-atom.md

 #### [PlatformIO IDE Terminal](https://atom.io/packages/platformio-ide-terminal)
 > A terminal package for Atom, complete with themes, API and more for PlatformIO IDE.
-> This is a maintained (https://github.com/mehcode/awesome-atom/blob/master/as of 2017-07-13) fork of terminal-plus.
+> This is a maintained (as of 2017-07-13) fork of terminal-plus.

 ![](https://raw.githubusercontent.com/jeremyramin/terminal-plus/master/resources/demo.gif)